 For lots of people, it feels like insurmountable reality.

 I would know… I’ve had seasons filled with abandonment, too.

-Such as a few years ago when my marriage of more than a decade was shattered by a public revelation of addiction and adultery.
-The resulting transition from established senior pastor’s wife to homeless single mom of two small children fell somewhat decidedly short of the pinnacle of my dreams.
+Such as a few years ago when my marriage of more than a decade was shattered by a very public expose of addiction and adultery.
+The resulting transition from established pastor’s wife to emotionally shattered, homeless, single mother of two small children fell somewhat decidedly short of the pinnacle of my dreams.

 Abundance wasn’t high on my mental priority list during that season.
 Life revolved around a scarcity mindset.
 Everything — financial, material, emotional, spiritual, physical — seemed in short supply.
 Hoarding felt necessary — clinging desperately to my few remaining shreds of dignity, self-respect, and security.